Everything You Need To Know About A Serbian Visa

 Passport requirements to avail visa-exemption

-British passport should be valid for at least six months and should contain a minimum of two blank pages in order to be granted entry into Serbia.
+Your British passport should be valid for at least six months and should contain a minimum of two blank pages in order to be granted entry into Serbia.

 You should carry a national passport or valid UK residency permit or a UK visa which specifies re-entry into the UK.

 But you must ensure that your stay period in Serbia does not exceed the time frame, stamped on your UK residency permit/passport/visa after arrival.

 The immigration authorities will ask you to present your residency permit card or your passport once you land in the country.
 Again, if your residency permit does not contain your photo, you need to apply for a visa.

 However, if you hold UK travel documents but staying as an alien or refugee in the UK, you might need an entry visa to enter the Republic of Serbia.

 You can find the detailed guidelines on the visa application process and documentation requirements on the official site for the Embassy of Serbia in Great Britain.

 Additional requirements to gain visa-free entry into Serbia